ncatlab/nlab-content/pages/3505.md

 ### Compatibility with other models for (∞,1)-categories

-One often uses the [[simplicial localization|Hammock Localization]] $L^H : RelCat \to sSetCat$, where $sSetCat$ is given the Bergner model structure whose weak equivalences are the Dwyer-Kan equivalences: i.e. the local weak homotopy equivalences.
+One often uses the [[simplicial localization|hammock localization]] $L^H : RelCat \to sSetCat$, where $sSetCat$ is given the Bergner model structure whose weak equivalences are the Dwyer-Kan equivalences: i.e. the local weak homotopy equivalences.

 +-- {: .num_prop}
 ###### Proposition